bhackel/Teams-Auto-Joiner/README.md

 Seconds early that the program will join the meeting.
 Say class starts at 12:20, set at 60 seconds, it will join at 12:19.

 - **auto_leave:**
 Will constantly monitor the number of meeting members to automatically leave when it is below a threshold.
+Disabling this does not stop auto_leave_after_min from leaving.
 The number is specified by auto_leave_count, and the delay is specified by member_interval.

 - **auto_leave_count:**